LinkerApplication/actions/README.md

 ## Available actions

-> Look for detailed documantation is individual action folders.
+> Look for detailed documantation in individual action folders.

 - `ecr-push` - Push an image to ECR
+- `ecs-deploy` - Deploy an application to ECS
 - `image-build` - Build an image

 ## Releasing